jeff-phillips-re/REsynqueHelpCenter/HelpCenter/About Us.md

 **Design**

 The REsynque design team includes UX/UI designers that focus on creating a user-centric design that is intuitive, easy to use, and visually appealing, in order to help users navigate the complex process of buying or selling a property.
-We work to understand the needs and goals of the platform's users by conducting user research testing, and gaining insights into behavior and preferences.
+We work to understand the needs and goals of the platform's users by conducting user research, testing, and gaining insights into behavior and preferences.
 This research is then used to create a seamless interface that is easy to navigate and understand.
 The design team also continuously monitors user feedback and analytics to continuously improve the REsynque user experience.

 **Engineering Team**